Skip to content

 See this page on API endpoints to find the right endpoint URLs to use with the examples below.

-Making a direct request to the default version of a deployment with the Python or R client library:
+Making a direct request to the default version of a deployment with the Python Client Library:

 # Using the Python Client Library